Subkelvin tunneling spectroscopy showing Bardeen-Cooper-Schrieffer superconductivity in heavily boron-doped silicon epilayers

-Fig.~\ref{fig1_dIdV} bottom presents the local differential conductance measured at a sample temperature \mbox{$T_{\rm{sample}}= 110$~mK} on sample B1 (\mbox{i.e.} sample numbered 1 in the series B).
-A superconducting energy gap is clearly visible at low bias voltage with two coherence peaks around $\left|V\right|=0.13$~mV.
+Fig.~\ref{fig1_dIdV} bottom presents local differential tunnel conductances measured at a sample temperature \mbox{$T_{\rm{sample}}= 110$~mK} on sample B1.
+A superconducting energy gap is clearly visible at low bias voltage, with two coherence peaks around $\left|V\right|=0.13$~mV.
 A constant differential conductance characteristic of an ohmic behavior is recovered at higher voltage.
-Such a spectroscopy measurement represents the first local evidence of superconductivity in heavily Boron-doped Silicon.
+Such a spectroscopy measurement represents the local evidence of superconductivity in heavily boron-doped silicon.
 A series of positions were probed.
-Fig.~\ref{fig1_dIdV} displays as an illustrative example spectra acquired at two positions $a$ and $b$ distant from one micrometer, which is one order of magnitude larger than the coherence length $\xi_S$.
+Fig.~\ref{fig1_dIdV} displays as an illustrative example spectra acquired at two positions $a$ and $b$ distant from one micrometer, which is one order of magnitude larger than the coherence length.
 Similar spectra were found in all cases, which indicates that the superconductivity is spread over the whole sample with a similar behavior.
-The signature of inelastic tunneling processes involving softened optical phonons at 450 and 600~$cm^{-1}$~\cite{bustarret465} (\mbox{i.e.} 55-75~meV) has also been sought but without success.
+The signature of inelastic tunneling processes involving softened optical phonons at 450 and 600~$cm^{-1}$~\cite{bustarret465} (i.e. 55-75 meV) has also been sought in the second derivative $d^{2}I/dV^{2}$ of the tunnel current~\cite{solymar_book}, but without success.

 The differential conductance $dI/dV$ spectrum can be fitted by a BCS-type density of states (dotted line in Fig.~\ref{fig1_dIdV}).
 This expression does not include any Dynes parameter but takes into account a fixed effective electronic temperature of 300~mK.
 A gap amplitude about $\Delta(T_{\rm{sample}} = 110~\rm{mK}) = 87\pm7\,\rm{\mu eV}$ is extracted from the fit.
-The error bar in the gap value is significantly smaller than could be naively expected from the thermal broadening, since the fit is obtained with the gap as the single adjustable parameter.
+The experimental error bar in the gap value is significantly smaller than could be naively expected from the thermal broadening, since the fit is obtained with the gap as the single adjustable parameter.